NextStep - Lightweight Next.js Onboarding Library Logo

 What is NextStepjs?

-NextStepjs is an open-source, lightweight onboarding library designed specifically for Next.js applications.
+NextStepjs is an open-source, lightweight onboarding library designed for Next.js applications.
 It enables developers to create engaging, interactive product tours with ease, enhancing user experience and facilitating seamless onboarding processes.

 How do I install NextStepjs in my Next.js project?